davincico/Threat-Intel-Tools/README.md

 1. Install the relevant dependencies:
 `pip install python-dotenv rich prettytable beautifulsoup4 tqdm`

 2. Fill in the sample_env.txt with your API Keys and rename file to `.env`.
+Make sure it remains in the same folder as Apollo.py.

 You will need VirusTotal, Urlscan and Abuseipdb API keys.
 The free tiers alone should have relatively high quotas for personal usage.

 You are all set!